seehuhn/py-jvplot/doc/ch7background.rst

 Background Information
 ======================

-This chapter contains information about designing plots which influenced the design of hte JvPlot package, but which is not directly required to use the package.
+This chapter contains information about generating plots which has influenced the design of the JvPlot package, but which is not required to use the package.

 Automatic Axis Tick Placement